 Being a responsible dog owner means ensuring your dog is registered, trained, healthy, safe, well cared for, and does not create a nuisance to other members of your community.

 The Dog Act 1976 contains provisions about the keeping and control of dogs.
 The City allows you to keep no more than two dogs over the age of three months.
+Households can apply for permission to keep more than two dogs by completing the 'Application to keep more than two dogs' outlining the reasons why you wish to keep more than two dogs.
+A fee applies to the application as listed under the City’s Fees and Charges.
+The fee is non-refundable should the application be declined.

 If your dog escapes from your property, you may be liable for any damage or injury caused.
 A City’s Ranger may impound any dog found wandering unrestrained in any public place other than a designated dog exercise area.